Who Are We?

 When and Where?

-Meetings are every Wednesday at 4:30 PM in More Hall 225.
+Meetings are every Wednesday at 4:30 PM in MEB 234.
+If another room is used, it will be posted on the calendar.
 To hear about our events, we invite you to join the club by filling out a short, introductory form: here.
 Hope to you see there!

 Check out our student-made games by club members.

-A compilation of ueful resources suggested by members.
+A compilation of useful resources suggested by members.

 Unity 2017.1 introduces new tools that help artists & designers tell better visual stories, new ways for teams to collaborate more productively, and more features than ever to help you succeed in the gaming industry.